 Customers are able to forgive a company for imperfect products or high prices as long as they have an excellent customer experience.
 In fact, some studies show that 73 percent of customers point to these experiences in making purchasing decisions.

 There’s better coffee in the marketplace than Starbucks, but they are masters in providing excellent customer experiences.
 Just hang out in Starbucks on any weekday morning, and you will see hoards of people running in and grabbing their pre-made and already paid for coffee that was ordered through the Starbucks app—the consistently and continually developed application based on customer feedback.
-In fact, it is estimated that in 2018 23.4 million people used the Starbucks app to make a purchase.
+In fact, it was reported in 2021 that the Starbucks mobile payment app has over 31.2 million users .
 Starbucks may have good coffee, but they are selling customer experience more than anything.

 Develop New Products

 Once you sort through your customer feedback, you may find a niche in the marketplace that is not met yet.
 Instead of starting from scratch to meet this new need, you may consider developing a new product that exists independently from your previous idea.
 Netflix is the most famous modern example of a company changing tactics in the midstream.
-The Netflix from 1998 looks nothing like the company now that boasts 125 million customers and 11.7 billion dollars in revenue.
+The Netflix from 1998 looks nothing like the company now that boasts over 221.84 million users worldwide.

 Assess Customer Loyalty

-Since 60 percent of customers tell a family or friend about a brand they are loyal to, making sure your customers feel loyal to your product or service is integral.
-Don’t feel that customer loyalty is only important for companies making dishwashers and cars.
+Since 69 percent of customers tell a family or friend about a brand they are loyal to, making sure your customers feel loyal to your product or service is integral.
+Don’t think that customer loyalty is only important for companies making dishwashers and cars.
 In fact, in a survey of the top brands ranked by customer loyalty, technology companies ruled the list.

 Points to Ponder When Creating Customer Surveys